 “through a stillness brightening”, a new 2 CD set of solo, chamber and ensemble works has just been released on the ALBANY Records label (TROY 1473/74).

-Other residencies include the Alba (Italy) Music Festival (2008) and The Chamber Music Conference and Composers Forum of the East (Bennington, VT) that same year and where he will return in 2013.
+His recently completed residency at the National Gallery of Art in Washington, D.C, included three concerts featuring his music as well as lectures at three area universities and his alma mater, the Sidwell Friends School.
+He was (2008) Composer-in Residence at the Alba (Italy) Music Festival and The Chamber Music Conference and Composers Forum of the East (Bennington, VT), and returned there this year.
 As well, his program notes (commissioned by the Boston Symphony and Tanglewood) for three works of Elliott Carter were published as part of a celebration of Mr. Carter’s music.

 Mumford has taught at the Washington Conservatory of Music, served as Artist-in-Residence at Bowling Green State University, and served as assistant professor of composition and Composer-in-Residence at the Oberlin College Conservatory of Music.
 He is currently Distinguished Professor at Lorain County Community College in Northern Ohio.

-Mr. Mumford is published by Theodore Presser Co. and Quicklight Music and is represented by Carlson & Carlson Arts Contractors.
+Mr. Mumford is published by Theodore Presser Co. and Quicklight Music and is represented by Alanna Stone.

 " . . . filled with incredible imagination and beautiful orchestrational detail - really superb"

 - JoAnn Falletta, Music Director, Buffalo Philharmonic, Virginia Symphony & Ulster Orchestra

 ”. . . has an unerring knack for fashioning rigorous works as changeable as cloudscapes, bursting with color, nuance and poetry”.